Artomatix/infinity_tile_shader/README.md

 unity_base.cginc.

 ### Unreal
-We should have a plugin up for unreal shortly, but until then, you can grab the shaders form here.
+You can get our unreal plugin from our site [here](https://artomatix.com/?c=github) which handles all of this, but if you don't want to, you can use our shader snippet from here directly (it's the same code).
 To add in the snippet (which is generated into unreal_snippet.txt), you need to create a material in unreal, and add a custom node.
 Then paste the contents of unreal_snippet.txt into the code box in the custom node.
 On the custom node, set a few properties: Set
 Output Type to CMOT Float 2, create two inputs called uv, and wang.